-It’s generally recommended to have your post-workout snack within 45 minutes of finishing your workout.
+The best time to drink your protein shake or to have your post-workout snack is within 45 minutes of finishing your workout.
 This is when the rate of absorption is highest.

 Protein helps repair and grow new muscle tissue and carbs help replenish glycogen stores.
 I would recommend snacks like a banana protein shake, yogurt and fruit, or tuna on whole wheat bread.